romanm2k/pytheory/README.md

 # pytheory

-Theory behind snippets of code
+Basic explanations of snippets of code